 Getting to Dundee

-There are plenty of public car parks and street parking spaces available for those who want to drive into the city.
-Our accommodation partner has parking spaces available on and close to their site, so wherever possible we will make prior arrangements for our self-drive guests to park their hire car.
+There are plenty of public car parks and street parking spaces available in Dundee for those who want to drive into the city.
+Our accommodation partner has parking spaces available on and close to their site, so wherever possible we will make prior arrangements for you to park.

 To get around the city, visitors will be pleasantly surprised to see how compact and easy it is to walk around - most of the key attractions can be reached on foot in very little time, although of course buses and taxis are available for those for whom that's not an option.